Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--process.md

 prioritization -- P2
 prioritization -- P3
 prioritization -- P4 = nice to have
-RACI matrix = project role and responsibility assignment chart that maps out every task, milestone, or key decision involved in completing a project and assigns which roles are Responsible, Accountable, Consulted or Informed rewrites https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22 role and responsibility
+progressive deployment strategy -- 01 Soak time in pre-production = Soak all changes in a pre-production environment before promoting to production to try catch issues before they affect customers progressive deployment strategy -- 02 Multi-region rollout = Roll out to an initial set of regions in different geographies sequentially, before the remaining regions in parallel, to limit the potential impact to a smaller number of regions. progressive deployment strategy -- 03 Rollout percentages = Progressively roll out to production environment with the following set of percentages: LOW THROUGHPUT [1, 30, 65, 100] HIGH THROUGHPUT [1, 5, 10, 20, 40, 60, 80, 100] progressive deployment strategy -- 04 Stage interval = Allow at least 10 minutes interval between each stage during progressive rollout to production environment so that it is long enough for alerts to trigger progressive deployment strategy -- 06 old stack retention time = Retain the old stack for at least 60 minutes as a reliable fallback option, so that we can promptly restore service if something goes wrong with the new version shortly after deployment progressive deployment strategy for controlled rollouts RACI matrix = project role and responsibility assignment chart that maps out every task, milestone, or key decision involved in completing a project and assigns which roles are Responsible, Accountable, Consulted or Informed rewrites https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22 role and responsibility
-Scrum = an agile team collaboration framework; PM, dev, Scrum master, sprint, baily scrum, backlog, retro, velocity Scrumban https://en.wikipedia.org/wiki/Scrumban team -- performance -- four key metrics -- Change Failure Rate = The percentage of deployments causing a failure in production
+Safe Release Management (SRM) minimizing the customer impact from change-related incidents Safe Release Management -- 01 Improving Rollout Safety (i.e. Progressive rollout, Feature Flag Rollout) Safe Release Management -- 02 Improving Post Deployment checks (i.e. Anomaly Detection, Post Deployment Verification) Safe Release Management -- 03 Addressing known issues (i.e. Auto-scaling) Safe Release Management -- Production Change Control (PCC) Scrum = an agile team collaboration framework; PM, dev, Scrum master, sprint, baily scrum, backlog, retro, velocity Scrumban https://en.wikipedia.org/wiki/Scrumban team -- performance -- four key metrics -- Change Failure Rate = The percentage of deployments causing a failure in production